Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 3 Common Programming Concepts.md

 	println!("The value of x is: {x}");
 }
 ```
-In funciton signatures, you *must* declare the type of each parameter.
+In function signatures, you *must* declare the type of each parameter.
 Requiring type annotations in function definitions means the compiler almost never needs you to use them elsewhere in the code to figure out what type you mean + gives more helpful compiler error messages.

 When defining multiple parameters, separate them with commas, like so:
 ```rust